Go to homepage

 Who pays conveyancing fees, buyer or seller?

 Both the buyer and the seller will pay conveyancing fees for their part in the transaction.
 The buyer will have additional costs to factor in, including searches of the local area.
-Both buyer and seller will need a conveyancing solicitor to represent them, go through the process of conveyancing, deal with mortgage providers and handle changes with the Land Registry.
+However, both buyer and seller will need a conveyancing solicitor to represent them, go through the process of conveyancing, deal with mortgage providers and handle changes with the Land Registry.

 What are disbursement conveyancing fees?